apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-provider.rst

    .. parsed-literal::
       kubectl apply -f https://raw.githubusercontent.com/apache/cloudstack-kubernetes-provider/main/traefik-ingress-controller.yml

 #.
-On successfully deploying the yaml file, a new Public IP Address in the same network
+On successfully deploying the yaml file, a new Public IP Address in the same Network
    as the cluster will be created.
 It will automatically have the firewall and port forwarding rules configured to distribute any traffic amongst the cluster worker nodes